charles1614/spark/docs/spark-standalone.md

 val sc = new SparkContext(conf)
 {% endhighlight %}

-In addition, you can configure `spark.deploy.defaultCores` on the cluster master process to change the default for applications that don't set `spark.cores.max` to something less than infinite.
+In addition, you can configure `spark.org.apache.spark.blaze.deploy.defaultCores` on the cluster master process to change the default for applications that don't set `spark.cores.max` to something less than infinite.
 Do this by adding the following to `conf/spark-env.sh`:

 {% highlight bash %}
-export SPARK_MASTER_OPTS="-Dspark.deploy.defaultCores=<value>"
+export SPARK_MASTER_OPTS="-Dspark.org.apache.spark.blaze.deploy.defaultCores=<value>"
 {% endhighlight %}

 This is useful on shared clusters where users might not have configured a maximum number of cores